koinos/koinos-docs/docs/nodes/management.md

 | core state is corrupt or unavailable | checksum-verified restore | full P2P resync |
 | power loss | preserve files/logs; check filesystem and Docker state | isolate corrupt service data |

+Before reindexing, resynchronizing, or replacing data:

-Before reindex, resync, or replacement, identify and print the absolute basedir, network, chain ID, active configuration, and selected directories.
+1. identify the absolute basedir and network;
-Reject root/home/broad targets.
-Stop cleanly, verify free space, preserve configuration and all keys, make a recoverable snapshot, and define rollback.
+2. record the chain ID and active configuration;
+3. stop the node cleanly;
+4. verify free space;
+5. preserve configuration, P2P identity, and every key;
+6. move old data to a dated rollback directory instead of deleting it;
+7. define the validation and rollback steps.

 ### Reindex

-Reindex replays stored blocks to rebuild selected derived state.
-Copy the active config, add `reset: true` only under the single affected service, show the diff, and start only that service/dependency set.
-As soon as initialization has consumed the reset, restore the normal config so a reboot cannot reset it again.
-Monitor replay and validate the result before removing the snapshot.
+Reindex replays stored blocks to rebuild derived state.
+Add `reset: true` only under the affected service in a copy of the active config, review the diff, and start only the required service and dependencies.
+Remove `reset: true` immediately after initialization consumes it, so a later restart cannot reset the service again.

 Never use a global reset when only `chain`, `transaction_store`, `contract_meta_store`, or `account_history` needs rebuilding.

-### Full resync
+### Full resynchronization

-Use a full P2P resync only when a narrower repair or verified backup restore is not suitable.
-With the node stopped and a private recovery set proven, move core and optional state into a timestamped preservation directory rather than deleting it.
-Retain configuration, genesis, descriptors, peer identity, and keys.
-Start the required services against empty state, then verify network, chain ID, peers, gossip, advancing head, disk, and APIs throughout the sync.
+Use a full P2P resynchronization only when a narrower repair or a verified backup restore is unsuitable.
+With the node stopped, move core and optional state into a dated preservation directory.
+Retain config, genesis, descriptors, P2P identity, and keys.
+Start the required services against empty state and monitor the network, chain ID, peers, gossip, head, disk, and logs throughout synchronization.

 ### Restore

-Prefer the staged, checksum-verified
-[public backup procedure](backup-restore.md) when its network, date, layout, and trust boundary fit the recovery goal.
-It is an acceleration source for public chain data—not a source of local identity or authority.
+Use the staged [public backup procedure](backup-restore.md) only when its network, date, layout, and trust boundary fit the recovery.
+It accelerates restoration of public chain data; it is not a source of local identity or authority.

-## Corruption and incident evidence
+## Incident evidence

 Do not repeatedly restart a failing database.
-Preserve the logs, `docker compose ps`, image tags/digests, bundle revision, config diff, disk and filesystem status, kernel messages, last clean shutdown, head data, and exact error text.
-Clone or snapshot affected data before experimentation.
-Test a repair only on the copy.
+Preserve:

+- the exact error and relevant bounded logs;
+- `docker compose ps`;
+- image tags and digests;
+- deployment revision and configuration diff;
+- disk, filesystem, and kernel status;
+- the last clean shutdown and latest valid head.

+Clone or snapshot affected data before experimenting.
 Report reproducible evidence through the
-[Koinos issue tracker](https://github.com/koinos/koinos/issues), omitting credentials, private keys, private network details, and archives that may contain them.
+[Koinos issue tracker](https://github.com/koinos/koinos/issues), omitting credentials, private keys, private network details, and sensitive archives.